Intel-bigdata/OAP/oap-data-source/arrow/README.md

 ## Note
 The development of this library is still in progress.
 As a result some of the functionality may not be constantly stable for being used in production environments that have not been fully considered due to the limited testing capabilities so far.

+## Installation
+We provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps.

 ## Build
 ### Install libhdfs3 library